NuclearRazor/StrengthApproximate/README.md

-# strength_approximate
+# Strength Approximate

-C++ project for test Eigen methods in modelling cylindrical shell
+Modelling cylindrical shell

 This project was tested on Windows 8.1, x64 with MVS 2017.

 Dependecies:

-- use WINAPI stuff to control font color etc
+- use WINAPI implementation to control font color etc
-- eigen3:x86-windows, version: 3.3.4-2
 - UTF8 encoding of existing files
 * Highly recommended vcpkg to install dependencies

-Coming soon:

-- evaluation of SDE tensor (at now it is zero matrix)
-- save output data (Cauchy-Krylov matrix)
+Input:

+- geometrical and physical constants
+- dimension of matrices

+Output:

+- Cauchny - Krylov matrix

 License: